-You may struggle to focus at first, which is fine.
+You might struggle to focus at first, which is fine.
 Stick with it.
-The more you focus, the quieter your mind will become and the easier it will be to meditate.
+The more you focus, the quieter your mind will become, and the easier it will be to meditate.

-While you are doing this, your mind is calming, and you are reducing any negative thoughts, like self-loathing or just general displeasure with yourself.
+While you are doing this, your mind is calming.
+You’re also reducing any negative thoughts, like self-loathing or just general displeasure with yourself.

 By breathing slowly, we activate our parasympathetic nervous system , which will make you feel calm and tranquil.

 Think of five times when you were very loving towards yourself.
 What did you do for yourself that was kind and compassionate?

 Now repeat the same process with four other occasions.

 By remembering times of self-compassion, you are recreating them in your mind, and you are recreating self-love.
 Plus, you are showing yourself a better way to treat yourself.

-This part of our self love meditation script is based on Loving Kindness Meditation, which you might have heard about from luminaries like Sharon Salzberg.
+This part of our script is based on Loving Kindness Meditation.
+You might have heard about it from luminaries like Sharon Salzberg.

 4: [3 minutes] Bring to mind five struggles in your life.
 For each struggle, imagine compassionately helping yourself through that problem

 You have already created self-love and visualized being kind to yourself.
-But there is another aspect of self-love, and that is being compassionate towards yourself in your struggles.
+But there is another aspect of self-compassion.
+Being compassionate to yourself in your struggles.

 We need to support ourselves through difficult times.